 Performance of Obligations.
 The Obligor shall perform its obligations under the Assigned Agreement for the benefit of the Assignor, the Agent and the Secured Parties.

 Transfer or Assignment.
 Without the prior written consent of the Agent, the Obligor will not consent to any other sale, pledge or assignment of or the grant of a security interest in the interest of the Assignor in the Assigned Agreement.
+[Note: This is fine as long as GE retains its rights to assign, as described in the Assigned Agreements.]

 Rights of the Agent.
-The Obligor agrees that the Agent, any successor Agent, or their successors and assigns, as long as any Secured Obligations shall remain outstanding and during the period of redemption following foreclosure, shall have the following rights with respect to the Assigned Agreement:
+The Obligor agrees that the Agent, any permitted successor Agent, or their permitted successors and assigns, as long as any Secured Obligations shall remain outstanding and during the period of redemption following foreclosure, shall have the following rights with respect to the Assigned Agreement:

 Assignment and Amendment.
 Notwithstanding anything to the contrary contained in the Assigned Agreement, (i) no assignment by the Obligor of its obligations under the Assigned Agreement shall be effective unless (x) such assignment complies with the Assigned Agreement and (y) the Obligor shall simultaneously deliver to the Agent a copy of all notices due to the Assignor thereunder and (ii) no waiver, amendment, consent or other modification of the Assigned Agreement by the Assignor shall be effective without the prior written approval of the Agent, such approval not to be unreasonably withheld.